HIGHERED 5401 Current Issues in Higher Education: 3 semester hours

 HIGHERED 5402 Student Affairs Administration: 3 semester hours

-Prerequisite: Graduate Admission.
+Prerequisite: Graduate standing.
 A survey course in student personnel administration with an emphasis on understanding the college student and on learning ways to meet both his/her academic and nonacademic needs.

 HIGHERED 6404 Seminar: 1-10 semester hours